niklasnorin/red-thesis/source/16-method-design.md

 ### Linux Kernel Driver
 Creating a custom Linux kernel driver offers many different options.

-Requirement **R11** prohibits running the entierty of Quarterdock itself inside the kernel, as a bug in Quarterdock would risk a "kernel panic" which in turn could bring down the whole system [[#Kernel Panic](?)].
+Requirement **R11** prohibits running the entirety of Quarterdock itself inside the kernel, as a bug in Quarterdock would risk a "kernel panic" which in turn could bring down the whole system [[#Kernel Panic](?)].

 ### FUSE
 FUSE can be used, as is, to implement a filesystem to replace SysFS' GPIOlib without writing any Kernel space code.

 While FUSE runs partly in Kernel space, which could hint at breaking **R11**, the actual file system logic runs completely in User space.
 Even though a bug in the FUSE Kernel module could result in a Kernel Panic, the kernel module is used by many different project and is quite proven.

 FUSE can intercept all filesystem calls to a certain mounted volume.
-As long as we replecate the files and folder structure of GPIOlib, this mean that it will work independent of how the filesystem call was made.
+As long as we replicate the files and folder structure of GPIOlib, this mean that it will work independent of how the filesystem call was made.
 It doesn't matter if the calling application is statically linked or dynamically linked and it works for all calls, including `poll`, since it intercepts the calls on a filesystem level.

 FUSE is the perfect candidate to implement Quarterdock.